-- When pregnant women with no symptoms live in a place with active Zika virus transmission, they should have this testing as part of routine obstetric care in the 1st and 2nd trimester.
+- Pregnant women who live in places with active Zika virus transmission might have this testing as a routine part of their pregnancy care in the 1st and 2nd trimesters

 Not everyone needs to have Zika virus testing

-- The Centers for Disease Control and Prevention (CDC), along with state and local health departments are testing for Zika virus.
-There are different diagnostic tests that can find out if a person is infected with Zika virus disease.
-Patients can contact their healthcare providers who will contact their state or local health department for testing information
+The Centers for Disease Control and Prevention (CDC), along with state and local health departments, are testing for Zika virus.
+Your health care provider can contact your state or local health department for testing information.

-- Information on the specific testing, time to results, forms and who qualifies for testing can be found on the companies’ websites
+Some private labs also offer Zika testing.
+Information on the specific testing, time to results, forms and who qualifies for testing can be found on the companies’ websites including: